 “Friday’s program definitely had something for just about everyone: movie lovers, fans of some classic TV shows from years ago, those who like big, sweeping orchestral tunes and those who like the really great songs that came out of some of the James Bond movies.
 And if you walked out of Dawson Auditorium afterward humming some of those pieces, well, you wouldn’t have been the only one….It all added up to a concert with plenty of fun surprises for its audience.”

-Adrian Daily Telegram, February 5, 2017 Read Full Review →
+Adrian Daily Telegram Read Full Review →

 “It also has to be said that in just his short time as the ASO’s music director, Kiesling has established himself as both a fine conductor and an engaging and witty narrator, and this concert certainly showcased both his musical and his humorous sides.
 His remarks to open the concert and in between the pieces were a perfect and very funny counterpart to the music.”

-Adrian Daily Telegram, December 17, 2016 Read full review. →
+Adrian Daily Telegram Read full review. →

 “From overture to bows, the orchestra, directed and conducted by Bruce Kiesling, was on point, never missing a beat and receiving a full audience standing ovation at the end of the show.”

-Performing Arts Monterey Bay, June 4, 2019 Read Full Review
+Performing Arts Monterey Bay Read Full Review

 “So there was, by any measure…top-notch musicmaking coming from the Dawson Auditorium stage for this concert…between the concert’s excellent musical quality, the energy inherent in such a program, and the way Kiesling spiced things up with an engaging between-piece commentary that was nicely suited to concertgoing novices and old hands alike, the Adrian Symphony’s season — and Kiesling’s time at the orchestra’s helm — is off to a tremendous start indeed.”